wprashed/cartflush-autoclear-cart-for-inactive-users/readme.txt

 The CartFlush settings page is available directly under the WooCommerce admin menu for quicker access.

+=== Duplicate Rule Warnings ===

+CartFlush warns admins when duplicate rules are saved so they can clean up overlapping entries more easily.

 === Lightweight and Efficient ===

 CartFlush focuses only on inactivity tracking, rule evaluation, and cart clearing without adding unnecessary overhead.